Ï㽶ÊÓƵ

-US staffing hours were up 3.4% compared to the previous week.
-Similarly, commercial staffing was up 3.7% and professional hours were up 2% week over week.
+US staffing hours were up .8% compared to the previous week, driven by commercial staffing hours which were up 1% sequentially.
+Professional hours stayed at the same level.

 **Indexed value of US staffing hours benchmarked against the week ending January 19, 2019.